RohiniSalla/DATA-690-WANG/Assignment-06/Course-Notes.md

+# ALGORITHM

-imported required libraries
+1) imported required libraries

-reading html using pandas
+2) reading html using pandas

-found number of tables in the html page
+3) found number of tables in the html page

-displayed the tables
+4) displayed the tables

-found shape of html table
+5) found shape of html table

-Assigning the header to the dataframe
+6) Assigning the header to the dataframe

-checking for null values
+7) checking for null values

-defined a function 'cleanse_year' to cleanse year column in the dataframe
+8) defined a function 'cleanse_year' to cleanse year column in the dataframe

-applied the function cleanse_year to the 'Census Year' column
+9) applied the function cleanse_year to the 'Census Year' column

-defined a function 'cleanse_cost' to cleanse year column in the dataframe
+10) defined a function 'cleanse_cost' to cleanse year column in the dataframe

-applied the function cleanse_cost to the 'Census Cost' column
+11) applied the function cleanse_cost to the 'Census Cost' column

-defined a function 'cleanse_Population' to cleanse year column in the dataframe
+12) defined a function 'cleanse_Population' to cleanse year column in the dataframe

-applied the function cleanse_Population to the 'Total Population' column
+13) applied the function cleanse_Population to the 'Total Population' column

-defined a function 'cleanse_averagecost' to cleanse year column in the dataframe
+14) defined a function 'cleanse_averagecost' to cleanse year column in the dataframe

-applied the function cleanse_averagecost to the 'Average Cost Per Person' column
+15) applied the function cleanse_averagecost to the 'Average Cost Per Person' column

-saving the dataframe as csv file census_cost_cleansed.csv
+16) saving the dataframe as csv file census_cost_cleansed.csv

-reading the csv file as dataframe
+17) reading the csv file as dataframe

-checking for any null values in the dataframe.
+18) checking for any null values in the dataframe.